hubidu/heimdall-io/report-app/README.md

 ## In Progress

+## Backlog V 2.0

-- Delete a test project: Implement the delete routes
+- FEATURE Delete a test project: Implement the delete routes
 - Switch to https://github.com/conorhastings/react-syntax-highlighter
 - PRB There might be a stacktrace without a test stackframe (see "When I login with city missing Then I see my data in best sso view")
-- report details: Show browser log entries also for puppeteer
+- report details: Show browser log entries also for puppeteer (map puppeteer logs to webdriverio format)
-- report list: Group failed tests by prefix
+- FEATURE report list: Group failed tests by prefix
-- report list: Make expected/actual expandable
+- report list: Hide expected/actual section by default
 - details: when test failed: Provide a link to the last successful run
-- Diff a failed test with the last successful one
+- FEATURE Diff a failed test with the last successful one
 - Should see the step outline from the list view
 - Test with ava-codeceptjs project

 ## Backlog
 - report details: Show list of tracking requests made during test run